In this blog, we answer frequently asked questions about SDTM – from its purpose, to SDTM dataset creation, and everything in between.

 What is SDTM in clinical trials?

-CDISC SDTM is the name of the model (or framework) used for organizing data collected in human and animal clinical trials.
-The model was developed by CDISC – the Clinical Data Interchange Standards Consortium – a standards development organization for dealing with medical research data.
+The Study Data Tabulation Model (SDTM) is one of the most important CDISC data standards.
+It's a model (or framework) used for organizing data collected in human clinical trials.
+The model was developed by CDISC – the Clinical Data Interchange Standards Consortium – an organization that develops standards for use when collecting, processing and submitting medical research data.

 What is the latest version of SDTM?